Petrusiova/graduation/README.md

 If you have some problems - please write me an email: petrusiovaolga@gmail.com

-Gratitude to JavaOps team (https://javaops.ru) for internship in java developing and help during my way to java developer.
+Gratitude to JavaOps team (https://javaops.ru) for an internship in java developing and help during my way to java developer.